Tugtupite Stone: Properties, Benefits, and Uses

 Caring for Your Tugtupite Stone

 Tugtupite requires a gentle approach to care.
-To clean your Tugtupite stone, use mild soap, warm water, and a soft toothbrush to gently scrub away any dirt or residue.
+To clean your Tugtupite stone, use mild soap and warm water, along with a soft toothbrush, to gently scrub away any dirt or residue.
 Avoid using mechanical cleaning systems, as these can damage the stone due to its fragility.

 Keep Tugtupite separate from other gemstones to prevent scratches, especially from harder stones like quartz or topaz.
 Tugtupite is also susceptible to extreme heat, so it's best to expose it to sunlight in moderation.